-First of all, "the bank needs to be certain that you'll be occupying the new place as your primary residence," says Furer, "because rates and loan-to-value ratios may be different for primary residences versus secondary or an investment purchase."
+First of all, "The bank needs to be certain that you'll be occupying the new place as your primary residence," Furer says, "because rates and loan-to-value ratios may be different for primary residences versus secondary or an investment purchase."

 Some banks may want to see a listing agreement, he says, while others demand a fully executed contract of sale.

 You'll also need to prove that you can afford to carry both mortgages.
-If you can't, your loan commitment will be contingent on proof that you closed on your other apartment and paid back that loan, says Furer.
+If you can't, your loan commitment will be contingent on proof that you closed on your other apartment and paid back that loan, according to Furer.
 Some of his clients close on one apartment in the morning, and buy the next that afternoon.
-It's a nailbiter, but possible.
+It's a nail biter, but possible.